Religious persecution: Russia

-The Bishop of Vladimir Feodor turned some people into slaves, others were locked in prison, cut their heads, burnt eyes, cut tongues or crucified on walls.
+The Bishop of Vladimir, Feodor, turned some people into slaves; others were imprisoned, beheaded, blinded, mutilated, or crucified on walls.
 Some heretics were executed by burning them alive.
 According to an inscription of Khan Mengual-Temir, Metropolitan Kiril was granted the right to heavily punish with death for blasphemy against the Orthodox Church or breach of ecclesiastical privileges.
 He advised all means of destruction to be used against heretics, but without bloodshed, in the name of 'saving souls'.
 Heretics were drowned.
 Novgorod Bishop Gennady Gonzov turned to Tsar Ivan III requesting the death of heretics.
 Gennady admired the Spanish inquisitors, especially his contemporary Torquemada, who for 15 years of inquisition activity burned and punished thousands of people.
-As in Rome, persecuted fled to depopulated areas.
+As in Rome, the persecuted fled to depopulated areas.
 The most terrible punishment was considered an underground pit, where rats lived.
 Some people had been imprisoned and tied to the wall there, and untied after their death.
-Old Believers were persecuted and executed, the order was that even those renouncing completely their beliefs and baptized in the state church to be lynched without mercy.
+Old Believers were persecuted and executed; the order was that even those who completely renounced their beliefs and were baptized in the state church were to be lynched without mercy.
 The writer Lomonosov opposed the religious teachings and by his initiative a scientific book against them was published.
 The book was destroyed, the Russian synod insisted Lomonosov's works to be burned and requested his punishment.